 - demonstrate this step for them

-As an optional last step, you can glue a little cut of ribbon across the bottom of the hat, or paint a pattern onto your gnomes hat or body.
+As an optional last step, you can glue or sew a little cut of ribbon across the bottom of the hat, or paint a pattern onto your gnome’s hat or body.
 “Sew cute,” as they say – and just the right final touch!

 Plan on making these for your own little gnome, but are worried about the glue and paint?
-For gifting to toddlers and babies, I’d skip those and just hand stitch the face, beard, and hat on, then use a needle and black thread to embroider the eyes.
+For gifting to toddlers and babies, I’d skip those and just sew the face, beard, and hat on, then use a needle and black thread to embroider the eyes.

 Fans of SIMPLE sewing projects: I have more for you!
-Be sure to take a peek at the easy DIY crab softie I made for last year’s Sew A Softie challenge (the legs and pincers make the project!) try an artful rainbow softie made with unexpected materials, or embrace your darker softie side with a devilishly adorable DIY Wednesday Addams (ha!).
+Be sure to take a peek at the easy DIY crab softie I made for last year’s Sew A Softie challenge (the legs and pincers make the project!) try an artful rainbow softie made with unexpected materials, go mythical with an adorable DIY baby dragon stuffed animal or embrace your darker softie side with a devilishly adorable DIY Wednesday Addams doll (ha!).